michaeltrilford/create-mui-app/readme.md

 # Create Mui App (WIP)

-A lightweight starter template for building accessible, fast-loading interfaces using native web components and MUI-inspired experiences.
+A lightweight starter template for building accessible, fast-loading interfaces using Mui Web Components to build web experiences.

+## Muibook - Documentation

+Muibook is the home of the Mui Design System (MichaelUI) — native Web Components with clean, composable patterns that help you write less code.
+Visit (muibook.com)[https://muibook.com] for usage documentation and component examples.

 This project is powered by [Vite](https://vitejs.dev/) and uses TypeScript to provide a fast, modern development experience for building and previewing web components.